Healthy Work Environment

 The Group has put in place a re-employment system for employees who have the desire and motivation to continue working after mandatory retirement.
 This system provides these employees with further opportunities to share their valuable knowledge, skills, and experience with the company.

-- Data from ENEOS Holdings and principal operating companies (ENEOS, ENEOS Xplora, JX Advanced Metals).
+• Data from ENEOS Holdings and principal operating companies (ENEOS, ENEOS Xplora, ENEOS Materials, ENEOS Power, ENEOS Renewable Energy), and JX Advanced Metals.

 Promoting the Active Participation of Senior Employees

-ENEOS Xplora has applied the same system as the one for its general employees, which has eliminated imbalances in job responsibilities and treatment.
+ENEOS Xplora has applied the same system as for its regular employees since fiscal 2023, which has eliminated imbalances in job responsibilities and treatment.

-In October 2022, JX Advanced Metals raised the mandatory retirement age from 60 to 65 and applies the same salary increases and promotion system for rehired retirees as it does for general employees.
+ENEOS Renewable Energy has set the retirement age at 65 and applies the same salary increases and promotion system for rehired retirees as for regular employees.

 Creation of Local Jobs